rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Validators

-Validators assist you in assuring validity of generated data.
+Validators assist you in assuring the validity of generated data.
 Validators can be applied to attributes and full entities.
 They intercept in data
 generation: If a generated item is invalid, it will be discarded and regenerated transparently.
-This is a cheap way of fulfilling complex constraints which are only partially known: If you have a class or system that can validate this data, you can set up a heuristic generation which has a high probability of succeeding and simply discard the invalid ones.
+This is a cheap way of fulfilling complex constraints which are only partially known: If you have a class or system that can validate this data, you can set up a heuristic generation that has a high probability of succeeding and simply discard the invalid ones.
 If the ratio of invalid objects is more than 99%, Benerator will give you a warning since this is likely to impact generation performance.
 If the ratio rises to 99.9%, Benerator will terminate with an exception.